wtRinaldi/portfolio/content/about.md

 ::

 ::Paragraph
-If you're looking for a front-end developer who is passionate about creating highly functional web experiences using Vue.js / Nuxt.js, React, or Angular, I'm currently looking for a new role as a Front End or Senior Front End Developer due to budgetary contraints.
-I would love to contribute to your company's success!
+If you’re looking for a Front-End Developer who’s passionate about clean, modern UI—especially with Vue, Nuxt, React, or Angular—I’m currently open to new opportunities due to budget constraints at my current contract role.
+I’d love to contribute to your next project or team.
 ::

 ::ContentH2